GenIE: Generative Information Extraction: Background and Related Work

 \subsection{Closed Information Extraction}

 In this work, we address the task of closed information extraction (cIE), which aims to extract the exhaustive set of facts from natural language, expressible under the relation and entity constraints defined by a knowledge base (KB).
-This is a more general formulation of several problems extensively studied in the literature.
-The KB population formulation of the problem ~\citep{KBpopulation} (also known as KB enrichment~\citealt{KBneuralnetextraction}) studies the task of discovering facts currently not present in the KB from unstructured text.
-Fact linking, on the other hand, is the task of annotating unstructured text with facts present in the KB~\citep{TRexNatLangKBTriplets, MultiFactLink}.

 Most of the existing methods address the problem with a pipeline solution.
 One line of work starts by first extracting the entity mentions and the relations between them from raw text.
 This is followed by a disambiguation step in which the entity and relation predicates are mapped to their corresponding items in the KB.
-The sub-task of extracting the free-form triplets was originally proposed by~\citet{OpenInfoExtr}, and it is commonly referred to as open information extraction (oIE) or text-to-graph in the literature~\citep{CycleGT, webnlg, rebel, regen, EntLink}.
-Another line of work employs a pipeline of models for (i) named entity recognition (NER) – detecting the entity mentions; (ii) entity linking (EL) – mapping the mentions to specific entities from the KB; (iii) relation classification (RC) – detecting the relations that are expressed between the entities~\citep{Canonicalization, BootstrapSelf, ImpSampling}.
-Due to their architecture, pipeline methods are plagued by error propagation, which significantly affects their performance~\citep{KnowledgeNet, KBneuralnetextraction}.
+The sub-task of extracting the free-form triplets was originally proposed by~\citet{etzioni2008open}, and it is commonly referred to as open information extraction (oIE) or text-to-graph in the literature~\citep{guo-etal-2020-cyclegt, castro-ferreira-etal-2020-2020, huguet-cabot-navigli-2021-rebel-relation, EntLink}.
+Another line of work employs a pipeline of models for (i) named entity recognition (NER) -- detecting the entity mentions; (ii) entity linking (EL) -- mapping the mentions to specific entities from the KB; (iii) relation classification (RC) -- detecting the relations that are expressed between the entities~\citep{galarraga2014canonicalizing, BootstrapSelf, chaganty-etal-2017-importance}.
+Due to their architecture, pipeline methods are plagued by error propagation, which significantly affects their performance~\citep{mesquita-etal-2019-knowledgenet, trisedya-etal-2019-neural}.